 Children, especially, love the Elizabethan Maze.
 And don’t miss the fantastic monkey puzzle tree!

-We smelled the sweet scent of soft pink rhodos (who knew some rhododendron varieties are scented!), tiptoed through (actually around) the tulips, learned about widow-maker trees that sprout 2.5 kilogram pine cones and stuck our noses almost right inside carnivore pitcher plants (which capture flies).
+On a sunny spring day, we smelled the sweet scent of soft pink rhodos (who knew some rhododendron varieties are scented!), tiptoed through (actually around) the tulips, learned about widow-maker trees that sprout 5.5 lb pine cones and stuck our noses almost right inside carnivore pitcher plants (which capture flies).